-Be part of a production crew and learn the skills needed to be on television or radio.
-Students in this program explore the exciting world of television, radio, audio recording, computer animation, lighting and set design.
-This dynamic program provides real-world experience in broadcast journalism, sports broadcasting, and audio/video production.
+Be part of a production crew and learn the skills needed to be an anchor, director, reporter, and camera operator.
+Students in this program explore the exciting world of television, film, radio, audio recording, special effects, lighting, and photography.
+This dynamic, nationally recognized program provides real-world experience in broadcast journalism, sports broadcasting, and audio/video production.

-» Opportunities include using the live multi-camera production truck at sporting, fine arts, and community events where students do it all – from operating cameras to directing and replay.
+- Opportunities include using the live multi-camera production bus at sporting, fine arts, and community events where students do it all – from operating cameras to directing and replay.

-» Students graduate prepared to excel in nationally recognized college programs for broadcast journalism.
+- Students graduate with an industry certification in Adobe Premiere Pro prepared to excel in nationally recognized college programs for broadcast journalism.

 Music & Sound Design